OrbTop

 Synthetic Financial Data Generator

-Generate realistic synthetic financial transaction data for ML training, fintech testing, and data pipeline development.
-Produces bank-statement-quality records with category-aware amounts, temporal spending patterns, running balances, and configurable fraud labels.
+Generate realistic synthetic financial data for ML model training, fintech QA pipelines, and data platform development.
+Produces bank-statement-quality synthetic financial transactions with category-aware amounts, temporal spending patterns, running balances, and configurable fraud labels — no real user data required.
+Synthetic financial data from this generator is safe for sharing across teams, committing to repositories, and embedding in demos.

 What it does